SectioKW/EnigmaMachine/README.md

 # Enigma Machine
 Python approach to implement the Enigma Machine.
+With the visual implementation of the Enigma Machine.

 The rotor wiring and notch setting are based on the Enigma Machine I. according to the following link: https://en.wikipedia.org/wiki/Enigma_rotor_details